Visual Basic 2005 Variables

 The i variable is not visible outside the block of the if..End If loop.
 If we attempt to use it before the If statement, or after the End If statement, VB will throw an exception.

 Using the function RunAvg(), we can keep a running value in memory.
-An example is shown.
+An example is shown below.

 We must declare the variables RunTotal and NumofItems outside the function so that their values are preserved between calls.
 We can also declare them in the function with the Static keyword, as shown below.